dchen024/WeatherWatch/README.md

 - real-time weather
 - precipitation map
 - 7-day forecast
+- historical weather data
-- Top news by location
+- top news by location
 - OpenAI-powered summaries for weather & news

 ## Weather Search Page
 On the weather page, you will see the AI summarized current weather plus suggestions based on the weather at the top.
-Under that, you will see the 7-day forecast which shows information such as the weather, air quality, etc. And finally at the bottom, you can see the precipitation in your local area or zoom out to see the precipitation around the world.<br><br>
+Under that, you will see the 7-day forecast which shows information such as the weather, air quality, etc. Below the 7-day forecast, you will see the historical weather data which shows the data for previous days.
+And finally, at the bottom, you can see the precipitation in your local area or zoom out to see the precipitation around the world.<br><br>
 !add GIF here!

 ## Local News Page